zkoss/zkessentials-book/controlling_components/in_controller.md

 </row>
 ```

-After completing above steps, when a user clicks a *Row* on the sidebar,
+After completing above steps, when a user clicks a `<row>` on the sidebar,
 ZK will call a corresponding `actionListener` then the browser will be
 redirected to a specified URL.
 You can see the result via /chapter2/index.zul.